awaistahir29/awaistahir29/README.md

 -->
 - 🔭 Currently working in the area of Robotics, specially in the domain of Mobile Robots, UAVs, Autonomous Navigation, SLAM, Motion Planning, Computer Vision.
 - 🌱 Currently using the Robot Operating System (ROS 1 & 2) to design the software architecture of my Robotic Systems.
-- ⚡ Worked with TIAGO, Universal Robot and TurtleBots.
+- ⚡ Worked with UAVs, Pepper, NAO, HoloLens2, Intel RealSense D435, ZED2, TIAGO, Universal Robot and TurtleBots.
-- 🐍 Profecient in Programming languages such as Python, C, C++ and MATLAB.
+- 🐍 Profecient in Programming languages such as Python, C, C++, C# and MATLAB.
 - 📫 How to reach me: Email: awaistahir29@gmail.com

 ---